Things aren’t exactly going well right now.

 These Plastics are Non-Biodegradable

-The world needs to turn to biodegradable items, which are polymers that break down on their own over time.
+The world needs to turn to biodegradable items.
+By the biodegradable definition they are polymers that break down on their own over time.

 This isn’t to be confused with eco-friendly materials or all-natural materials, by the way.